Will she, won't she? Argentine ex-president teases election run with book launch

 Reuters reported in February that Fernandez intended to run against Macri, though she has faced pushback, including from within the broad Peronist opposition, where she is a major force.

-The book will be presented at the International Book Fair in Buenos Aires, with high levels of security and giant TV screens broadcasting her presentation inside and outside the venue.
-Around 1,000 invited guests will be in the room itself.

-Fernandez’s presentation occurs weeks before she is scheduled to stand trial on graft charges, including allegations that she led a corruption ring involving politicians and business executives during her time in office.
+Fernandez’s appearance comes weeks before she is scheduled to stand trial on graft charges, including allegations that she led a corruption ring involving politicians and business executives during her time in office.
 As a sitting senator, however, Fernandez has immunity from arrest.

 Fernandez has repeatedly denied the charges.